You want smart political talk without the meltdowns?

 The single most important thing is protecting the nation from Donald Trump.

-And uh I think that that matters to us as Americans more than anything else.
+And I think that that matters to us as Americans more than anything else.

 And that's why my work on the committee is so important and why it's so important to not just brush this past.

-I think it's very important that people know the truth uh and that that there are consequences.
+I think it's very important that people know the truth and that there are consequences.

-Can the Republican Party survive in the way you've known it?
+Can the Republican Party survive in the way you've known it if Donald Trump is again chosen?

 It can't survive if he's our nominee.

-Um, I think that that he can't be the party nominee, and I don't think the party would survive that.
+I think that he can't be the party nominee, and I don't think the party would survive that.

 Donald Trump.

-Boy, this is gonna backfire in ways that you know we haven't seen in quite some time for one politician.
+Boy, this is going to backfire in ways that, you know, we haven't seen in quite some time for one politician.

-It's just kind of hard to get uh head around this.
+It's just kind of hard to get a head around this.

 Hey there, I'm Mary Catherine Hamm.